 In our experience, companies are often reluctant to pay a premium so for many the preferred strategy is collar options.
-A collar option involves writing, or selling, an FX option simultaneously as buying the FX option in order to reduce premium, often to zero.
+A collar option involves writing or selling, an FX option simultaneously as buying the FX option in order to reduce the premium, often to zero.

 After transacting the FX option, the challenge comes for those that are hedge accounting and the requirement to split the valuation of the FX option into time value and intrinsic value.
 IFRS 9 allows the intrinsic value of FX options to be designated in a hedge relationship and can, therefore, remain on the balance sheet.
 The time value of the FX option is normally recognised through profit or loss.

 The intrinsic value of FX options is the difference between the prevailing market forward rate for the expiry of the FX option versus the strike price.
 We can use a UK based importer paying for goods in USD as an example.

 In our example, the importer forward hedged US$1 million of payments three months ago purchasing an option that expires in six months (the USD is due to be paid in three months’ time).
 At the time of hedging, the GBP/USD rate was 1.4200 and the six-month forward rate was 1.4195.